 It is recommended that participants have either completed seminary or one-third of their course of study, and have two or more years of pastoral experience.

-Cost for either week is $150 (includes lodging and meals), if registered by April 1.
+The cost is $150 (includes lodging and meals) if registered by April 1.
 Cost is $200 after April 1.
 Space is limited, so register early!
 If registration is full, you may be put on a waiting list.

 Participants may arrive early or stay for a longer time by making arrangements directly with the retreat center.

 “The topic discussions were very fruitful and informative.
 Brainstorming truly engaged us and brought incredible resources for the group.
 I felt that the morning engaged me and powered me for a full afternoon of productivity.”